What is Online Reputation Management?

 It’s important to understand the landscape of your search results.
 Take a deep breath.
 Google your name or company.
 Take a good look around.
 Exhale.
 Don’t worry.
 If you are like 70% of other Americans you won’t like what you find.

-If negative content appears on websites or blogs which is completely falsified and off-base it’s worth reaching out first to the webmaster to see if they would be willing to remove the information.
+When negative content appears on websites or blogs which is completely falsified and off-base, it’s worth reaching out first to the webmaster to see if they would be willing to remove the information.

-If that doesn’t work, check out here what Google will remove and what it won’t.
+In some cases the webmaster is unresponsive or refuses to remove the content.
+You can check out here what Google will remove and what it won’t.
 If it meets the criteria listed you may be in luck.
-It’s a longshot but worth a try.
+It’s a longshot, but worth a try.

 If you aren’t able to have negative information removed, either from the host of the content or from the search engine itself, this information, even if it is untrue, will hold a permanent position in the search rankings unless something else begins to outrank the negative content.